Nocturne

 Coma

 Anyone who unwittingly stumbles into Coma finds themselves under the absolute control of Nod.
-This twisted power allows him to manipulate their dreams, rendering them powerless to escape the relentless grip of sleep.
 Many have ventured into this valley seeking solace from their troubles, only to find themselves ensnared in a nightmare from which they cannot awaken.
+The air is thick with a lethargy that drags at the mind and body, making it increasingly difficult for visitors to resist the allure of sleep.
+Those lucky enough to escape are followed by strange visions.
+Persistent Nightmare Mimsy that attempt to pull them back to Coma each time they fall back to sleep.

 Cosh: Slumbering Titan

-This conflict culminated in the sky giants channeling their immense powers to elevate Khan Cosh from a Giant into a Titan, wielding a mile-long blade of loftice.
-In response, the Dream bestowed unparalleled control of the realm of Coma upon the Mimsy warrior, Nod.
-With this newfound power, Nod trapped Cosh in an eternal slumber—transforming him into a mountain imprisoned forever in the snowdrifts of Coma.
-This ended the war but left Nod with a dreadful mastery over the fabric of reality within his domain.
+Long ago, the sky giants were the most powerful mages in Crudilex.
+Their khanate ruled the skies unchallenged until ambition led them to expand their realm beyond their control.
+They marched their armies from Algere into Nocturne, igniting a great war against the dreamland.
+This conflict culminated in the sky giants channeling their immense powers to elevate Khan Cosh from a giant into a Titan, wielding a mile-long blade of loftice.
+In response, the Dream bestowed unparalleled control of the realm of Coma upon the mimsy warrior, Nod.
+With this newfound power, Nod trapped Cosh in an eternal slumber, transforming him into a mountain and imprisoning him forever in the snowdrifts of Coma.
+This ended the war, but the treacherous mimsy Nod did not relinquish this power, leaving him with a dreadful mastery over the fabric of reality within his domain.
+A power he continues to abuse to this day thousands of years later.

 Somnolence